KEY FACTS

 - Australian World Heritage expert, Dr Peter Hitchcock AM exposed the fallacy of achieving a World Heritage Listing3F[i]: ‘Given the on-going threat to heritage values by mining and other development activities, no part of the Kokoda Track and Owen Stanley Ranges Tentative Listed area should be considered for formal nomination as a World Heritage area until such time as an adequate extent of high value areas is formally protected.
 Given this prerequisite, it may be years before a suitable tract of land is protected and worth considering for World Heritage nomination.’

-- Environment-DFAT produced a ‘Master Plan for the Kokoda Trail’ based on three pillars: The Track – The People – The Environment.4F[ii] ‘Pilgrimage’, which is the core reason Australians pay to trek across it, was excluded from their plan by the Kokoda Initiative.
+- Environment-DFAT produced a ‘Master Plan for the Kokoda Trail’ based on three pillars: The Track – The People – The Environment.4F[ii] – ‘Pilgrimage’, which is the primary motivation for Australians to trek across it, was excluded from their plan.

-- The word ‘mateship’ was replaced with ‘friendship’ in the official agreement for the Kokoda Trail between Australia and PNG5F[iii].
+- Military heritage was further devalued with the word ‘mateship’ being replaced with ‘friendship’ in the official agreement for the Kokoda Trail between Australia and PNG5F[iii].

 2017: